wasimakram/wasimakram.github.com/_posts/articles/2012-12-07-let-the-adventure-begin.md

 Every month I start learning something obsessively, from ruby to functional programming to something completely different like [d3](http://d3js.org) I want to share how my learning process goes what can i teach the world and improve myself in return.

-So next week will be posting my humble attempt at teaching the world d3 and add my humble tutorial among many brilliant ones.
+So next week will be posting my humble attempt at teaching the world d3 and add tutorial among many brilliant ones.

 # What else?